 The petition of residents of the constituency of Coventry South,

-The petitioners therefore request that the House of Commons urge the Government to bring forward measures to support Coventry Market Traders and similar small businesses.
+The petitioners therefore request that the House of Commons urge the Government to preserve this ancient woodland and protect our natural environment.